My Games so far…

 This is Hexing, my first Android game.
 It is a filler type game which I created as a introduction for myself into the wild wild world of Android game development.
 There are many avenues for extending this game which I intent to pursue as time allows.
 Give it a try!
 It FREE on Google Play and Amazon … and please let others know about my games.

 Royals is a game along the lines of Sean O’Connor’s Slay or Yiotro’s Antiyoy games.
 As suggested in this image the game will have game instances with multiple islands.
 It’s no longer possible to conquer the world by beating the opponents on your own continent but now you’ll have to transport to other islands to continue the battles.
-Due sometime in 2019 as time permits.
+Due sometime in 2021 as time permits.
 Royals is progressing well.
 The edgeless map has been completed and I am working on the networking for multiplayer games now.

 Strategic Forces Battle Calculator (SFBC)

 Strategic Forces Battle Calculator (SFBC) is a tool to help with the fiddly work of playing hex (and other grid types) board games.
 It will be based on a SSD type unit display along with a game and scenario definition files.
 This will allow the development of new games based on players interests.
 I’m hoping that this will inspire the development of more hex board games that we can all share.
 My first game out will be a Tank Battle game.
 I’m currently testing OpenCV to see if I can’t incorporate automatic camera to SSD conversion, and TensorFlow for hand drawn SSDs.